nicksieger/jsonpretty/README.md

 ## DESCRIPTION

-Command-line JSON pretty-printer, using the json gem.
+Command-line JSON pretty-printer.
+Pipe any JSON output to pretty-print it with 2-space indent.

-## FEATURES/PROBLEMS
+## FEATURES

 - Parse and pretty-print JSON/JSONP either from stdin or from command-line arguments.
 - All arguments are concatenated together in a single string for pretty-printing.
-- Use '@filename' as an argument to include the contents of the file.
+- Use `@filename` as an argument to include the contents of the file.
-- Use '-' or '@-' as an argument (or use no arguments) to read stdin.
+- Use `-` or `@-` as an argument (or use no arguments) to read stdin.
 - Detects HTTP response/headers, prints them untouched, and skips to the body (for use with `curl -i').

 ## SYNOPSIS